Modular connector: Insulation displacement contact types

-Internally, the contacts on the plugs have sharp prongs that, when crimped, pierce the wire insulation and connect with the conductor, a mechanism known as insulation displacement.
-Ethernet cables, in particular, may have solid or stranded (tinsel wire) conductors and the sharp prongs are different in the 8P8C connectors made for each type of wire.
-A modular plug for solid (single-strand) wire often has three slightly splayed prongs on each contact to securely surround and grip the conductor.
-Modular plugs for stranded have prongs that are designed to connect to multiple wire strands.
-Connector plugs are designed for either solid or stranded wire and a mismatch between plug and wire type may result in an unreliable connection.
+Internally, the contacts in the plugs have sharp prongs that, when crimped, displace the wire insulation and connect with the conductors inside—a mechanism known as insulation displacement.
+Cables have either solid or stranded (tinsel wire) conductors, and a given plug is designed for only one type.
+The sharp prongs are different in the connectors made for each type of wire, and a mismatch between plug type and wire type results in unreliable connections.
+A modular plug for solid (single-strand) wire often has three slightly splayed prongs on each contact to securely surround and grip the conductor while scraping along the outside, and a plug for stranded wire has prongs that are designed to pierce the insulation and go straight through to contact multiple wire strands.

 Interchangeability

 Some modular connectors are indexed, meaning their dimensions are intentionally non-standard, preventing connections with connectors of standard dimensions.
 The means of indexing may be non-standard cross-sectional dimensions or shapes, retention mechanism dimensions or configuration.
 For example, a Modified Modular Jack using an offset latching tab was developed by Digital Equipment Corporation to prevent accidental interchange of data and telephone cables.

 The dimensions of modular connectors are such that a narrower plug can be inserted into a wider jack that has more positions than the plug, leaving the jack's outermost contacts unconnected.
 The height of the plug's insertion area is 0.260 inches (6.60 mm) and the contacts are 0.040 inches (1.02 mm) apart (contact pitch), so the width is dependent on the number of pin positions.
 However, not all plugs from all manufacturers have this capability, and some jack manufacturers warn that their jacks are not designed to accept smaller plugs without damage.
-If an inserted plug lacks slots to accommodate the jack's contacts at the outermost extremes, it may permanently deform those outermost contacts of an incompatible jack.
+If an inserted plug lacks slots to accommodate the jack's contacts at the outermost extremes, it may permanently deform the outermost contacts of an incompatible jack.
 Excessive resistance may be encountered when inserting an incompatible plug, as the outermost contacts in the jack are forcibly deformed.

 Special modular plugs have been manufactured (for example, the Siemon UP-2468) which have extra slots beyond their standard contacts, to accommodate the wider jack's outermost contacts without damage.
 These special plug connectors can be visually identified by carefully looking for the extra slots molded into the plug.
-The molded plastic bodies of the special plugs may also be colored with a light blueish tinge, to aid in quick recognition.
+The molded plastic bodies of the special plugs may also be colored with a light blueish tinge to aid in quick recognition.
 The special plugs are preferred for test equipment and adapters, which may be rapidly connected to a large number of corresponding connectors in quick succession for testing purposes.
 The use of the special plugs avoids inadvertent damage to the equipment under test, even when a narrower plug is inserted into a nominally incompatible wider jack.